muddery/muddery/TABLES.md

 --- | --- | --- | --- | ---
 exit_lock | have_object("obj_apple") | UNLOCK | Use apple to unlock it. | 0

-There is a special kind of exits.
+It is a special kind of exits.
 They are locked and players need to unlock it first to traverse it.
 Their appearance can be different after unlocked.
 These are additional data of `world_exits`.<br>
-`key` is a `key` in `world_exits`.<br>
+`key` is the `key` of an exit.<br>
 `condition` is the condition of unlock.
 Players who matches the condition can unlock the exit.
 The condition's syntax will be explained in another document.<br>
 `verb` is the name of the action of unlock.
 This shows to players to make the action looks better.
 If it is empty, the system will use a default verb.<br>
 `message_lock` is the appearance of the exit when it is locked.<br>